dimazivan/README-DIMAZIVAN-OLD/README.md

 <br>
 I hope u can understand and make relation with me <3
 <br>
-I have some project that i have to private it, so u can contact me if u wanna know :D
+I have some project that have to private it, so u can contact me if u wanna buy :) :D
 <br>
 <b>Thanks a lot </b>